-In general you have two options to monitor the sensor count in a specific group.
-You can create an HTTP XML/REST Value sensor that uses the PRTG API to get the number of sensors in a specific group without sub-groups, or you can use a third party sensor by PRTG Tools Family.
+In general, there are two ways to monitor the sensor count in a specific group.
+You can create an HTTP XML/REST Value sensor that uses the PRTG API to get the number of sensors in a specific group without sub-groups, or you can use a third-party sensor by PRTG Tools Family.

-For example, monitoring the sensor count can be useful for Managed Services Providers (MSP).
+Monitoring the sensor count can be useful for managed services providers (MSP), for example.

-To monitor the number of sensors in a specific group without sub-groups, for example, paused or unknown sensors count, you can use an HTTP XML/REST Value Sensor in your PRTG installation.
+To monitor the number of sensors in a specific group without sub-groups, for example, sensors in the Paused or Unknown status, you can use the HTTP XML/REST Value sensor.

-Set up the sensor as shown below.
-This approach will retrieve a JSON file via the PRTG API that contains the current number of sensor states and parses it.
+This approach retrieves a .json file via the PRTG API that contains the current number of sensor states and parses it.
 Define the sensor states you are interested in and add sensor limits depending on your needs.

-- Manually add an HTTP XML/REST Value sensor to your PRTG installation.
+- Manually add the HTTP XML/REST Value sensor to your PRTG installation.

 - In the sensor settings, provide the following target URL: